vpmv/princeprocessor/README.md

 Resurrected password dictionary generator following [Hashcat Prince Processor](https://github.com/hashcat/princeprocessor).
 Corrects the original's overflow errors and outputs a complete and unique dictionary from a custom wordlist.

-Contrary to the original, this version generates a list without word-repetition, so passphrases will contain each word only once.
-For example: `foo bar; foo bar baz`.<br>
+Contrary to the original, this version generates a list without word-repetition, so passphrases will contain each word only once. <br>
-Next to that output is generated with a space separator.
+Next to that output is generated with a word separator (space by default).
 This aides in applying hashcat rules during a dictionary attack.

 # Install & options